Have you ever felt a hard smell from your pool? What are your thoughts? Is it chlorine or other chemicals?

 Step 4: Let the Shock do its work

 After this, you have to leave the shock in the pool according to the instruction of the chemical purchased.
-If it is suggested not to get down the pool water within overnight, then you should maintain it properly.
+You might think, how long after shocking pool can I swim or how long after shocking pool is it safe to swim.
+But if it is suggested not to get down the pool water within overnight, then you should maintain it properly.
 The maximum time that you should take to shock the pool is written too in the shock instruction.

 Step 5: Check the Chemical Level of the Pool Water

 After all the procedures are done, the pool water must be checked whether the chlorine or other chemical levels, alkalinity, hardness, etc. are in the correct level or not.
 You have to ensure that all the levels in the pool water should be in a comfort zone to dive into the pool.

 Checking the pH level is very important.
 If the level of pH is over 8, then it becomes extremely harmful.
 You have to work for it within the score of pH is around 7 so that it doesn’t go higher.

 To confirm the best sanitization, you have to provide a final filtration system in the pool to get rid of all the germs.
 You should run the filter for at least 24 hours to have the best performance.